Whelk: Brazil

 In Brazil, there is a very popular Afro-Brazilian divination game practiced by older women of African ancestry called jogo de búzios (game of whelks), which uses empty shells of these gastropods.

-British Isles, Belgium, Netherlands
+United Kingdom and Ireland, Belgium, Netherlands

 In the British Isles, Belgium and the Netherlands (wulk/wullok), the word is used for a number of species in the family Buccinidae, especially Buccinum undatum, an edible European and Northern Atlantic species.

 In the British Isles, the common name "dog whelk" is used for Nucella lapillus (family Muricidae) and for Nassarius species (family Nassariidae).
 Historically, they were a popular street food in Victorian London, typically located close to public houses and theatres.

 Scotland

 In Scotland, the word "whelk" is also used to mean the periwinkle (Littorina littorea), family Littorinidae.